PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 as shown above.

 Notes:
-- Enabling geofence alerts will substantially increase the current draw and shorten battery life as the ZOE will be powered continuously.
+- Monitoring the ring channel will substantially increase the current draw as the Iridium 9603N will be powered continuously.
+This is not recommended for battery-powered applications.
 - WAKEINT should be set to the same value as ALARMINT and TXINT.
 - Iridium ring alerts are only sent if the network knows your approximate location.
 You need to send at least one message per day in order to receive ring alerts.